rschiang/allegro/README.md

 * Experimenting with library functions
 * Hosted environment scripting, e.g. shell
 * Program shorthand during interactive sessions

+Though mainly drafted with CLI Base Class Library, **allegro** is a language which is designed to be placed on top of any existing framework.
+Further implementation of standard libraries opens for discussion.

 Grammar draft
 ------